 In addition to the seminars, students are expected to engage in 4-5 hours of private study per week including completing the required reading tasks, completing a Field Education Journal and developing a reference list of relevant literature and research.

 On completion of this unit, students will be able to:

 - Demonstrate knowledge relevant to the placement context, organisational structure and function, and the role of social work within this context.

 - Apply conceptual skills in relating theory to practice.

-- Recognise the ways in which their values influence responses to particular practice situations.
+- Demonstrate professional conduct in the field education placement and recognise the ways in which their values influence responses to practice situations

 - Identify the ways in which the interests and values of dominant groups determine the definition of, and responses to, service user needs.

 - Demonstrate specific skills in relation to the particular emphasis of specific placements, i.e. communication skills, writing skills, recording and evaluation skills and organisational and planning skills.

 - Know how and when to use consultation and supervision.